Through The Fibro Fog

 • Easy to make - just a few steps to make the recipe.

-fruit and herbs in a wooden box.
+cherries, peaches, plums and basil in a wooden box.

 Stone fruit caprese salad is always a 'few ingredients' recipe, and very simple to make.
 You will need: